REGISTER: Please read the below information prior to registering (registration link is at bottom of page)

 ABOUT THE COMING SEASON – TO HELP YOU IN ENROLLING MEMBERS OF YOUR FAMILY

 (1.)
-There are two major types of teams in the Summer Season.
+There are two major types of teams in the Winter Season.

 – Pre-arranged or ‘Friendship Teams’ occur when a complete set of players wish to play together or a set of families wish particular members of those families to play together.